mkavin01/SAP-ABAP-ON-HANA/README.md

 # SAP-ABAP-ON-HANA

-"You don't want to be great to start but want to start to be a great".
+"You don't have to be great to start but have to start to be a great".

 22nd July 2024